jingggg-wenn/llmops-demo/enable-llmops-argo-ocppipelines/step-by-step-guide.md

 ### 5.3 Update ArgoCD Applications with Your Git Repository URL

-Before pushing to GitHub, update the ArgoCD Application manifests with your repository URL:
+Before pushing to GitHub, update the ArgoCD Application manifests with your repository URL.

+**You need to edit these 3 files:**
+- `argocd-apps/dev-application.yaml`
+- `argocd-apps/staging-application.yaml`
+- `argocd-apps/production-application.yaml`

+**Option A: Automated Update (Recommended)**

 ```bash
 # Replace YOUR_USERNAME and YOUR_REPO with your actual values